 To a limited extent, a prototype model has been in operation for some time.
-My report (Veljanovski 1989) for Communa Gàidhlig, funded by the Highland and Islands Board, suggested that publicly funded Gaelic language programmes should be sourced through competitive tender, and bid for by the ITV contractors and the BBC in Scotland.
-This was accepted by the then Conservative government when it established the Gaelic Broadcasting Committee (Comataidh Craolaidh Gàidhlig) in 1991.
-Its purpose was to manage the Gaelic Broadcasting Fund of £9.5 million a year in order to support Gaelic language programmes set up under the Broadcasting Act 1990.
+My report (Veljanovski, 1989) for Communa Gaidhlig funded by the Highland and Islands Board, suggested that publicly funded Gaelic language programmes should be sourced through competitive tender, and bid for by the ITV contractors and the BBC in Scotland.
+This was accepted by the then Conservative Government when it established the Gaelic Broadcasting Committee (Comataidh Craolaidh Gàidhlig) in 1991 to manage the Gaelic Broadcasting Fund of £9.5million a year to support Gaelic language programmes set up under the Broadcasting Act 1990.
 The Committee was charged with funding up to 200 hours of Gaelic television programmes, and with enhancing and widening the range of Gaelic sound programmes, to be broadcast mainly in Scotland.
-In practice, funded programmes are broadcast by the BBC as well as ITV, although the former had no statutory requirement under the Broadcasting Acts to transmit Gaelic programmes funded by the Gaelic Broadcasting Committee.
+In practice, funded programmes are broadcast by the BBC as well as ITV, although the former has no statutory requirement under the Broadcasting Acts to transmit Gaelic programmes funded by the Gaelic Broadcasting Committee.
 There were drawbacks with the operation of the Gaelic programming initiative - in the choice of programming and the fact that many were broadcast at unsociable hours.